-The Interfraternity Council (IFC) at Vanderbilt takes charge of and preserves the high standards of its 9 member fraternities on this campus.
-IFC consists of many chapters who are members of the North-American Interfraternity Conference (NIC).
+The Interfraternity Council (IFC) at Vanderbilt takes charge of and preserves the high standards of its 11 member fraternities on this campus.
+IFC consists primarily of chapters who are members of the North-American Interfraternity Conference (NIC).

 The Interfraternity Council promotes the interests of fraternities in general, and insures cooperation among the different fraternities on campus.
 The purpose of this organization shall be to develop and maintain fraternity life and interfraternity relationships, and in doing so to: